 To conclude, coding news text is demanding and constitutes only one of the many steps that researchers have to go through before they collect protest event data.
 Other steps that require careful thought also include the conceptualization of the unit of analysis, the identification of relevant sources and news articles, and data cleaning.
 Machine-assisted coding, if conducted properly, can make a difference and a significant contribution to this endeavor.
 It saves time, but, most importantly, ensures that the data can be replicated.
 It is not flawless however; ontologies, like CAMEO, are written for the study of international interactions and not specifically for social movements, the coders may fail to catch event properties that the human eye would probably not miss, and false positives may come up.
 This is the reason why social scientists should be aware of the weaknesses of the above approaches and take measures to mitigate them; otherwise, these biases are likely to undermine the quality of the final datasets.

-Mr Andreas Dafnos is an Early Career Fellow at CARR and a doctoral candidate at the University of Sheffield.
+Mr Andreas Dafnos is a Doctoral Fellow at CARR and a doctoral candidate at the University of Sheffield.
 His profile can be found here:

 © Andreas Dafnos.
 Views expressed on this website are individual contributors’ and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).

 [i] Hutter, S. (2014).
 Protest Event Analysis and Its Offspring.
 In D. della Porta (Ed.), Methodological Practices in Social Movement Research (pp. 335–367).
 Oxford University Press.

 [ii] Castelli Gattinara, P., & Pirro, A. L. P. (2018).
 The far right as social movement.
 European Societies, 1–16.